ncoden/caliopen.frontend/doc/01-getting-started.markdown

 More about Root Application in [dedicated documentation](./applications/01-root.markdown).

-### Account Creation
+### Authentication

-This application is in charge of user account creation as well of user data import.
+This application is in charge of user account creation and authentication.

-### Connection

-This application is in charge of user authentication.
+More about Account Application in [dedicated documentation](./applications/02-authentication.markdown).

 ### User Settings